kailash-manasarovar/statement/docs/timeline/2024/march.md

 - I go to see Enric.
 I know him already from  when I lived in Denia previously in 2006-9, and we had friends in common.
 - I tell him everything.
-- As I start to mention the threats from Dominic he shuts me down.
+- As I start to mention the threats from Domingo he shuts me down.
 - He says I should see the Denia local police who have a division for gender violence.
 - We go outside.
 - I'm speaking to him and he's laughing at me while I do.
 I wonder if someone is behind me making faces or playing the fool.
 It's unsettling.